foodforarabbit/fusionjs/private/fusion-plugin-marketing/README.md

 #### `UberMarketingConfigToken`

-Required.
+Optional.
 The configuration.
+Mainly for overriding cookie settings.
 ```
 export type PluginConfig = {
   cookieAge: number,
   cookieIdKey: string,
-  cookieDomain: string, // REQUIRED IF APP NOT DEPLOYED ON *.uber.com
+  serverDomain: string, // by default derived from the HTTP `host` header OR 'UNKNOWN'
-  serverDomain: string, // REQUIRED, SPECIFY YOUR DOMAIN NAME
+  cookieDomain: string, // by default derived root domain from serverDomain OR null
   disableHeatpipe: boolean,
 };
 ```